-In the Part One of this article series, we discussed how swap can be utilized on an Android device to increase the kernel’s virtual memory and provide extra responsiveness.
+In Part One of this article series, we discussed how swap can be utilized on an Android device to increase the kernel’s virtual memory and provide extra responsiveness.
 On Linux, swap can be enabled on a special swap file, on a dedicated partition, or on a whole disk.
 In the previous article, a step by step guide was provided for the swap file method.
 Today, we will provide instructions for enabling swap on a specialized SD card partition.
 Moreover, we will introduce the swappiness kernel parameter and suggest a method of changing it on Android.
 Keep reading to learn about Swap Partition method and how you can use it to make your Android faster.

 - Root Support

 - A high-quality Micro SD card (class 10 or better recommended)

 1. Speed Up Android Devices: Swap Partition Method

 - Swapping on a flash storage device (MMC, SD card) can degrade the storage’s life.
 That does not mean that your SD card will fail after some days of use, but its lifetime will be reduced.
 We recommend that you use an external high-quality SD card for swapping.
 Even if it fails, an SD card can be easily replaced.
 This guide will explain how to re-partition the external SD card for swapping.